GS1400/DMADFO/README.md

 preserving the main components of the original MADFO framework.

 The program was written by Morteza Kimiaei (University of Vienna).
-Please inform the author at kimiaeim83@univie.ac.at if you make serious use of this code.
+Please inform the author at morteza.kimiaei@univie.ac.at if you make serious use of this code.

 This directory contains: